Barbara Empcke - Obituary

 Barbara Rose Empcke

-Oak Harbor - Barbara Rose Empcke, 89, of Oak Harbor passed away Friday, August 28, 2020 at the Riverview Healthcare Campus, Oak Harbor.
-She was born on July 15, 1931 in Fremont, OH to William and Rosetta (Michael) Kramer.
-On October 7, 1950 she married Glenn F. Empcke, and he preceded her in death in 1989.
+Barbara Rose Empcke, 89, of Oak Harbor, passed away Friday, August 28, 2020, at the Riverview Healthcare Campus, Oak Harbor.
+She was born on July 15, 1931, in Fremont, OH, to William and Rosetta (Michael) Kramer.
+On October 7, 1950, she married Glenn F. Empcke and he preceded her in death in 1989.
 Barb was a homemaker and previously worked at the McDonald's in Fremont years ago.
 She was a member of St. Paul Lutheran Church, Oak Harbor and the Sarah Circle at church.
 She was also a former member of the Oak Harbor Lions Club.
 Barb enjoyed bowling, needle work, knitting, and crafts.

 .
 Online condolences may be shared with the family at www.walkerfuneralhomes.com